 Pearce recommends consumers upsize their solar system to cover their thermal load with a heat pump and to cover the charging needs of their EV.
 “This can radically reduce their personal CO2 emissions,” he explains.

 I was fascinated by images of less-polluted skies when commuting was at a low point during the pandemic in the spring of 2020.

-Unfortunately, the decrease in nitrogen dioxide emissions — a gas emitted by cars, planes, and power plants — during the height of the pandemic did little to slow humans’ excessive disruption of our planet’s carbon cycle.
+Unfortunately, the temporary decrease in nitrogen dioxide emissions — a gas emitted by cars, planes, and power plants — during the height of the pandemic did little to slow humans’ excessive disruption of our planet’s carbon cycle.